beljul/user-centric-ad-id/README.md

 </details>

 <details>
-<summary>Workflow #3: User is authenticated on network participant or is signing-up on network participant</summary>
+<summary>Workflow #3: user is authenticated on network participant or is signing-up on network participant</summary>

   <ins>Advertiser side</ins> (example here: user is signing-up on network participant):
   Suppose a user is a regular browser of my-localstore.com, and is creating an account on this website.
 This workflow is integrated with the existing authentication on the website (either their own and/or an SSO).